opensearch-project/project-website/_posts/2025-08-07-Diving-into-services-with-OpenSearch-and-OpenTelemetry.md

 ## Setting up the demo

 We'll use the OpenTelemetry Astronomy Shop, an e-commerce site composed of multiple microservices.
-This demo is available at [OpenTelemetry demo](https://github.com/opensearch-project/opentelemetry-demo).
+This demo is available at [opentelemetry-demo](https://github.com/opensearch-project/opentelemetry-demo).
 A Docker Compose setup launches the Astronomy Shop services and the following components:

 * **OpenSearch Data Prepper**: Ingests logs and traces into OpenSearch.
 * **OpenSearch**: Stores telemetry data and serves as the search engine.